 Hence, they need to acquire a student visa or education visa, the VVR.
 Students need to apply for either the VVR or a Residence Permit.
 However, to make the student’s life easier, the hosting university also applies for the VVR.

 Once the student receives the VVR, they can study in Netherlands for as long as they have the visa.

 Only a registered institute in Netherlands can submit the application to Netherlands embassy for your MVV visa and Residence Permit.
 MVV visa is a sticker on your passport placed by Netherlands Immigration.

-The University, recognised institute, is listed with IND (Immigration and Naturalisation Service).
-IND collects fees and manages the application Process.
+The University, a recognized institute, is listed with IND (Immigration and Naturalisation Service).
+IND collects fees and manages the application process.